 1. Customer Experience Model

 The customer experience marketing strategy involves putting the customer at the center of the marketing strategy and focusing on improving the customer experience through engagement.
-The goal of the customer experience model is to meet customer expectations and deliver personalized experiences.
+The goal of the customer experience model is to meet customer expectations and deliver personalized experiences to your target audience.
 Marketing departments should highlight the positive aspects of the customer experience by focusing on the experience as a whole.

 - Increase customer retention and brand loyalty.